 As we’re following guidelines to stay home and practice social distancing as recommended by the CDC and health professionals due to COVID-19, world-class museums, attractions and exhibits are getting creative to connect you with virtual tours, concerts, digital offerings and live web cams.
 See what’s available for you and your family to experience from the comfort of your home.

 The museum is sharing a series of behind-the-scenes videos with stories told throughout the museum as well as a closer look at the unique instruments on display.
 Students can participate in several activities from songwriting to learning about important figures from the 1927 Bristol Sessions.
-Bristol Rhythm & Roots Reunion music festival hosts a Bristol Quarantine Sessions .
-Radio Bristol's Farm and Fun Time will begin airing on Blue Ridge PBS 7 p.m.
-ET April 4.
+Bristol Rhythm & Roots Reunion music festival hosts a Bristol Quarantine Sessions.
+Radio Bristol's Farm and Fun Time is now airing on Blue Ridge PBS.

 Need a creative outlet?
 Download, print and color this Paramount Bristol coloring sheet.
 Add an artist or show you’d like to see at Paramount Bristol in the marquee.
 Post your artwork to social media and tag using the hashtag #PBColoring Challenge.
 One lucky winner will win a pair of tickets to a show of their choice in the fall.